Model Reduction of Multivariate Geometric Brownian Motions and Localization in a Two-State Quantum System: Conclusion

-In the present work, we introduce two complementary approaches for dimensionality reduction in multivariate geometric Brownian motions.
-First, we develop an extension of the hybrid invariant manifold method that systematically incorporates the effects of multiplicative noise while preserving key stochastic features.
-Second, we establish an analytical framework based on careful examination of the higher-order ordinary differential equations governing the evolution of lower-order statistical moments.
-The effectiveness of both methodologies is demonstrated through application to a GBM model inspired by quantum localization phenomena in two-state systems, with the reduced model retaining the main properties of the full system.
+In this work, we introduced two complementary approaches for dimensionality reduction in multivariate geometric Brownian motions.
+The first is an extension of the hybrid invariant manifold method that systematically incorporates the effects of multiplicative noise while isolating the slow component of the drift.
+The second is an analytical framework based on examining the higher‑order ordinary differential equations governing the evolution of lower‑order statistical moments.
+The effectiveness of both approaches was demonstrated through a GBM model inspired by localization effects in a two‑state quantum model, where the reduced model successfully retains the main properties of the full dynamics.
+The low‑dimensional structure of the quantum model allows explicit computation of all relevant quantities.
+In principle, the reduction scheme presented in Section\ref{sec: reduction scheme} can be extended to higher‑dimensional systems.
+The main technical challenges in such generalizations arise from solving the Lyapunov equation \eqref{eq: red Lyapunov cond} and the invariance equation associated with the invariant manifold method.
+Lyapunov equations in high‑dimensional settings have been extensively studied both analytically and numerically; see, for example, \cite{kuvcera1973review,kirsten2020order}.
+For the invariance equation, approximate solutions can be constructed using the Chapman–Enskog method, which provides asymptotic expansions to arbitrary order in the relevant small parameter \cite{Gor2018,CDM22}.

-In future works, the proposed techniques can be generalized to handle nonlinear extensions of the two-state model, as discussed in recent literature \cite{blanchard2000effective,blanchard2000classical}, and GBMs including nonlinear drifts \cite{giordano2023infinite}.
+Future work will focus on extending the proposed techniques to high‑dimensional systems of physical relevance, as well as to nonlinear extensions of the two‑state model \cite{blanchard2000effective,blanchard2000classical} and GBMs with nonlinear drifts \cite{giordano2023infinite}.